gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 Y ≈ β_0 + β_1X
 $$

-We will sometimes describe (3.1) by saying that we are regressing Y on X (or Y onto X).
+We will sometimes describe (3.1) by saying that we are regressinsg Y on X (or Y onto X).

 ### 1.1.
 Important assumptions in simple linear regression